BUILD

 When designing actual physical products, designers often start with crafting materials to collect feedback on a rough design.
 Then, as the design is refined, they might move to developing a more detailed 3D design software.
 Tinkercad is easy-to-use online software that allows users to design physical objects.
 Once designed, the object can be exported for printing on a 3D Printer.

-Note that 3D design and printing tutorials are available on the Innovation Hub website at www.innovation.fsu.edu/learn.
-You can print your design at the Innovation Hub using the online submission form at https://www.innovation.fsu.edu/3d-print-now.
+Note that 3D design and printing tutorials are available on the Innovation Hub website at innovation.fsu.edu/3d-print-now.
+You can also print your design at the Innovation Hub using the online submission form.

 5. Acting it Out